A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Introduction

 \textbf{Structure of the paper:} Section \ref{section:setup} makes precise the model setup and provides the testing procedure for our dimension-robust AR test statistic.
 Sections \ref{section:strong_approx} and \ref{sec: strong_approx_boot} provide the strong approximation results under both null and alternative for our test statistic and its bootstrap counterpart, respectively.
 We derive the power properties of our test under the fixed-$K$ and diverging-$K$ asymptotics, respectively, in Section \ref{section: asy_power}.
-Section \ref{section: monte-carlo-simulation} presents the results of Monte Carlo simulations and section \ref{empirical-application} applies our test to an empirical application.
-Proofs of Theorems and Corollaries stated in the main text are given in the Appendix, along with additional lemmas.
+Section \ref{section: monte-carlo-simulation} presents the results of Monte Carlo simulations and Section \ref{empirical-application} applies our test to an empirical application.
+Proofs of the theorems are given in the Supplemental Appendix, along with additional lemmas and simulation results.

 \textbf{Notations:} We denote by $[n]$ the set $\{1,\cdots,n\}$, and use $||A||_{op}$ and $||A||_F$ to refer to the operator and Frobenius norms of a matrix $A$, respectively.